All hacks updated as of 8th March 2026 based on game changes.

 ⚠️ Note: The score resets when the game ends, so don’t forget to re-enter the command if you want to keep the score high!

-Experiment with different values to make your dino feel like a pro right from the start!
+Experiment with different values to make your dino feel like a seasoned pro right from the start!

 Ever wondered what it’s like for the dino to defy gravity?
 You can make it walk through the sky with this fun trick!

-If you want to bring it back to Earth:
+When you want to bring your dino back down to Earth:

 Now your dino is floating through the sky or back to solid ground, all at your command!